-Prices From expenditures and quantities, we can calculate unit values that serve as price proxies.
-Following Atkin (2013), to guard against outliers and quality issues, we replace household-level prices with a price equal to the median unit value in each village/urban block in that survey round.
+Prices From expenditures and quantities, we calculate unit values that serve as price proxies.
+Following Atkin (2013), to guard against outliers and quality issues, we replace household-level unit values with the median unit value in each village/urban block in that survey round.

-Group status As we detail in Section 4.3, our measures of group status are based on the returns to the typical group-member's occupation (exploiting the fact that specific religions are over-represented in certain occupations in India).
+Group status As we detail in Section 4.3, our measures of group status are based on the returns to occupations disproportionately held by group members.
 These occupational returns are calculated from the NSS surveys using detailed occupation codes for the household's primary occupation, as well as total household expenditure which closely tracks household income.